 – It takes up valuable space for in-season products and potentially higher-value goods.

 – Your inventory forecasting (how you plan your stock) may need to be reviewed.

 By sorting your stock before summer, you’re not dealing with it in the busier parts of the year.
 Run flash sales to shift any excess products.
 You may not be getting full price, but revenue is revenue, and you’re making room for better stock in the process.

 You might also want to check your shipping and service fees and make sure customers aren’t being surprised.
 A summer shakeup might get otherwise reluctant shoppers over the line.

 – Shipping costs were the leading cause of shopping cart abandonment, behind fees and taxes, according to a 2022 study of more than 4,000 shoppers.

 – Offering free shipping is a solution.
 You can limit your costs around free shipping by offering product bundles or embedding shipping costs into the total product price.

 – If you can’t offer free shipping, consider offering discounts or other incentives that shoppers perceive as offsetting shipping rates.

 #5 Start selling across borders

 Going international is another way to beat the summer slump.
 It’s not summer everywhere in the world at the same time, and cross-border commerce can be a great way to shift products that are out-of-season in your home market to shoppers where they are in season.
-A survey conducted by Mollie found that 90% of small businesses in the UK see cross-border sales as one of their biggest future growth drivers."
+A Visa GME study found that 87% of ecommerce executives see cross-border sales as one of their biggest future growth drivers.